Example 03: Manual calculation of Cu melting temperature#

 temperature keyword will be done.

-solid and the latter for
+solid and the latter with the reference phase

 liquid.
 The potential file is specified in